 Even though Kosovo is not that big, it has a surprising amount of things to see and do for its small size.
 Kosovo has mountains, canyons, Ottoman towns, and ancient orthodox monasteries.
 Kosovo has something for everyone whether you love nature, culture, or good food.

-If you are more into culture, you will love the multicultural city of Prizren.
+If you are more into the culture, you will love the multicultural city of Prizren.
 This small city was heavily influenced by the Ottomans and if you walk through the bazaar it definitely feels more east than west.
 There is the beautiful Sinan Pasha mosque and an ancient hammam.
-However, the city has churches and cathedrals as well,\ and the 14th century Decani monastery is an easy day trip away.
+However, the city has churches and cathedrals as well, and the 14th-century Decani monastery is an easy day trip away.

 At last, don’t miss Kosovo’s capital with its trendy cafes and great restaurants where you can indulge in Kosovo’s delicious food and meet its extremely friendly and welcoming people.